 – Napoleon Hill

-The Day I was Diagnosed with a Rare Brain disease (also known as a Cerebral Cavernous Malformation).
+The Day I was Diagnosed with a Rare Brain disease (also known as a Cerebral Cavernous Malformation) among many other names.

 May 26th, 2018, I got a call from my neurologist that she had found a rare condition in my right temporal lobe, she called it a cavernous malformation.
 I had literally no idea what she was talking about, what it was or what implications it would have on my life.
 Never would I have known how life-altering this new information would become.
 Literary the beginning of pain beyond my wildest imagination brought forth by my own convictions of dread and fearful emotions, of not having the slightest control of this devastating situation and I felt hopelessness in a way I have never felt before.
 I immediately reached out for my fiance and I cried.